drovak/hpcalcpdp8/README.md

 ### REQUIREMENTS ###

 This has been tested and works fine under `SimH`.
 Previous versions have run well on Omnibus hardware.
-Slight modifications would be required to convert this program to run on older pre-Omnibus hardware.
-It requires two fields (8k words) to run, though running just the HP-35 portion of the simulator can be done in one field, likely without the help text as well.
+With macros, a 4k HP-35 only version is available, but otherwise, it requires two fields (8k words) to run.
 This program relies on the over-typing of a single line of text; hence, a video terminal is recommended.
-Modifications could be made to support a printing terminal, though this may be more challenging than initially anticipated.
+However, a printing terminal option is underway.

 `palbart` is used to assemble the file for use under `SimH`. `gcc` or `clang` is used to compile `obj2oct`, which is a simple utility used to convert a